SAISD Mobile App

 Reviewing the Policy:

 International Baccalaureate Organization (April 2008).
 Guidelines for developing a school language policy.
-Accessed April 2016 from www.ibo.org.
+Accessed April 2016 and October 13, 2020 from www.ibo.org.

 International Baccalaureate Organization (May 2014).
 MYP: From principles into practice.
 Accessed May 5, 2016 from www.ibo.org.

 Woodlawn Academy strives to cultivate students that act with integrity and practice academic honesty.
 We encourage our students to exemplify the IB learner profile attributes in all aspects of their lives.
-It is important for our students to learn what it means to be principled in their academic work.
+It is important for our students to learn what it means to be principled in their academic work, whether in-person, virtual, or distance learning.
+To develop principled learning habits, we empower students to demonstrate their knowledge by presenting authentic work that reflects their understanding through a balanced collaboration between student, teacher, and family support.
+We acknowledge that in order for students to develop in their Approaches to Learning skills, integrity in the presentation of the work is equally important to the work itself.
+We believe students take ownership of their learning and work when they know it is theirs.
 We believe this will prepare them to be successful in their future careers.

 Definitions of Academic Dishonesty: